davidgundry/MathsForCS/_course/descriptive-statistics/central-tendency.md

 ---
-title: Measures of Central Tendancy
+title: Measures of Central Tendency
-permalink: /course/central-tendancy/
+permalink: /course/central-tendency/
 ---

-In this section, we're going to learn about measures of central tendancy, very common measures used to describe datasets.
+In this section, we're going to learn about measures of central tendancy, very common descriptive statistics used to describe datasets.

-### Video not yet available
+## Thirteen-minute video

+<iframe width="100%" height="400px" src="https://www.youtube-nocookie.com/embed/wdRkqLkd7L0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You can also view this video [on YouTube](https://youtu.be/wdRkqLkd7L0)

 ---